SilasReinagel/ToArcadiaWebsite/static/artist.md

         <h4>“Wonderfully enchanting art!”</h4>
         <h4>“Enchanting and magical!”</h4>
         <h4>“beautiful scene!!! i love the strong shadows and warm light! wish i was there. wow.”</h4>
         <p>Johannes is a digital artist from Estonia.
-He wants to bring a sense of wonder back to peoples' lives through the gorgeous and exciting worlds he portrays in my paintings.</p>
+He wants to bring a sense of wonder back to peoples' lives through the gorgeous and exciting worlds he portrays in his paintings.</p>
         <p>Johannes started out creating RPG-s in the video game Warcraft 3 and one day decided to pick up drawing because it has more creative freedom.
 And he's been making beautiful paintings ever since!</p>
       </div>
     </section>